zbrozo/3d-objects-generator-and-viewer/README.md

 - component name used on each face (--c)
 - component params (--p): _depends on used component_
 - face params (--t): translation-x translation-y translation-z (default 0 0 0)

-_Value in p and t can be negative_

 3. Thorus
 - params: circle-amount ring-amount circle-radius circle-offset [circle-amount2] [circle-rotation-start-degree] [circle-rotation-step-degree]